goplayerjuggler/abc-tools/README.md

 # abc-tools

 A JavaScript library mainly for sorting melodies by their modal contour, independent of key and mode.
 Designed for ABC notation tunes, particularly Irish traditional music.
-There may be other tools added too.
+There may be other tools added too, later on.

-The algorithm used for sorting is original, and is described [here](./docs/contour_sort.md)
+The algorithm used for sorting is new/original, as far as I know, and is described [here](./docs/contour_sort.md)

-The implementation and project setup were done with the help of github copilot and claude.ai.
+The writing of the algorithm,  implementation, and project setup were done with the help of Claude.ai and github copilot.

-## Installation
+## installation

 ```
 npm install tune-contour-sort
 ```

-## Usage / sorting
+## usage / sorting

 ```javascript
 const { getSortObject, sort, sortArray } = require('tune-contour-sort');